UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_03.md

 <center/>

-Notes: Now let's see how these graphics change once we merge the branches together.
-While on the master branch type git merge lecture-todo to merge the commits from the lecture branch into the master branch.
-You will notice that git opened your default editor, this is because you need to create a merge commit that represents bringing the changes from lecture-todo into master.
-Press Ctrl + S to save the message that popped up and then exit VS Code.
-You have now merged your branch!
-Let's see how that looks graphically: (If some other editor than VS Code pops up, please run this git config --global core.editor "code --wait" to set VS Code as your default editor from now on).
+Notes:
+Let's see how these graphics change once we merge the branches together.
+Let's see how that looks graphically on VS Code.
+Remember that you can open the editor from the terminal using the comand `code .` and opeining `git history`.

 ---

 # Merging branches

-We are spending this much time on understanding where you are between branches and commits because it is common that Git learners get lost which causes a lot of confusion.
-Once you have a solid understanding of where you are in the Git commit tree, it will be easier for you to work with branches and forks.
+We're spending this much time figuring out where you are between branches and commits since it's usual for Git beginners to get confused, which leads to a lot of misunderstanding.
+It will be easier to deal with branches and forks after you have a strong idea of where you are in the Git commit tree.

 ---

+# Let's apply what we learned!